clearmatics/ibft-keys-generator/README.md

 - account password
 - for each validator and observer: `private key`, `public key`, `address`

-Data will be added to existed secrets and ConfigMaps:
+Data will be added to existing secrets and ConfigMaps:

 | type      | name                  | keys                     |